What the heck is the ‘Internet Of Things’? It seems to be a major buzzphrase in the media these days.

 Technology Making Homes Smarter

-By increasing numbers, people are catch on to the convenience and benefits of having a connected home.
+By increasing numbers, people are catching on to the convenience and benefits of having a connected home.
 Some technologies are already commonplace, like the bedside alarm that signals your coffee maker to turn on, or the NEST thermostat that has tailored scheduled prgramming, remote access, and can monitor the temperature of individual rooms.
-Other technoliges are still in their infancy, but gaining momentum, like windows that tint themselves based on the amount of sunlight, that can also display the weather or the day’s news headlines as a computer screen would.
-SmartBulbs that’ll keep shining when the power goes out, turn on automatically when they hear your doorbell or alarm, and even replay your typical lighting patterns when you’re not home are also a new and fast-growing commodity.
+Other technologies are still in their infancy, but gaining momentum, like windows that tint themselves based on the amount of sunlight, that can also display the weather or the day’s news headlines as a computer screen would.
+SmartBulbs that’ll keep shining when the power goes out, turn on automatically when they hear your doorbell or alarm, and even replay your typical lighting patterns when you’re not home are also new and fast-growing commodity.
 CNET has the low-down on many of the latest and greatest, as well as an interactive model Smart Home and Smart Apartment that recommend products for each room!

 So how are SmartHomes directly affecting the real estate market?
 They’re fast becoming mainstream as more and more home buyers are acknowledging the benefits of living in one.
 After polling about 4,000 people, “Coldwell Banker showed that 45% of homeowners own smart home technology or plan to invest in it.”
 (RealtyBizNews) A full 81% of respondants said they were more likely to buy a house that was already equipped with smart home technology.
 And, coincidentally (or cosequently), 54% of homeowners with plans to sell their house within the next year would purchase or install smart-home products to help it sell faster.
 Interesting!